It’s concerning seeing travellers trying to communicate with people who don't speak any English, by using more English.

 “When learning a language, I start with a simple phrasebook of commonly used terms and expressions – the polite words for ‘please’ and ‘thank you’, as well as obvious sorts of questions I know I will ask over and over.
 I practice saying things like ‘where is the bathroom?’ and ‘what time does the boat leave?’, even writing them down (because I am a visual learner).
 Now, with all of the online material, I also download language-learning podcasts so I can hear native speakers say the words.”

 Google Translate is a great resource, now with the option to download languages and access dictionaries without internet access.
 If you do have internet access, there’s speech to writing feature available, too.
 A camera function also allows users to scan and translate text.
 If it’s not Google, ensure you have some sort of offline translator downloaded if you don’t have a data SIM in your phone – no Wi-Fi isn't an excuse.

 For actual language courses, apps including Babbel, Duolingo and Buusu do a good job.
 If you’re well prepared, start learning the basics a month before you take off.
-Memrise takes cue card learning to another level.
+British language platform, Memrise, takes cue card learning to another level.
 But if you learn best through games, go for Mindsnacks, where you can improve vocabulary, listening and grammar at once.
 The learning doesn’t have to stop as soon as your feet touch foreign lands – you can continue lessons as you travel from place to place, on trains, buses, flights etc.

 “Language is a main feature of the foreign soundscape you are in and sound is – like the sound of waves, the rain, the wind, music, children or whatever – indivisible from the experience of travel,” says Harper.
 “When you start to engage language, you are literally transported to a different travel dimension and it can take you anywhere.”